doomsider/shadow/README.md

 Install:

+Shadow is in testing mode only at the moment.
+The current target test system is Ubuntu 14.04.
+If you want to test shadow on other operating systems or configurations I cannot offer support during testing.

 Copy shadow files to the parent directory of Starmade and make shadow.dtsd executable.
-Run shadow.dtsd setup to create the initial configuration file.
-Typing shadow.dtsd will display the available commands.
+Run ./shadow.dtsd setup to create the initial configuration file.
+Typing ./shadow.dtsd will display the available commands.

+To download a current copy of StarMade if you are doing a fresh install ./shadows.dtsd download

+Manual setup of mysql tables and columns is ./shadow.dtsd mycreate

+Manual setup for rank system is ./shadow.dtsd setranks

+Many of the commands are for debugging purposes right now and will be removed later after testing is complete

 Random Thoughts: